 The first solving strategy I tried out was to brute force the problem.
 Using the Slitherlink from above as an example, there would be different cells with line segments.
 With each line segment either being drawn or not, there are different boards to check.
 With one board being checked per nanosecond the solver would take seconds or years.
 Brute force is definitely not a viable way to conquer Slitherlink.

 After this harsh discovery, I needed a better way to approach solving a given Slitherlink puzzle.
-Doing some research, I even discovered that Slitherlink is an NP-complete problem (see this paper by Stefan Herting), whereby it — assuming — is not even possible to write a solving algorithm which takes polynomial time.
+Doing some research, I even discovered that Slitherlink is an NP-complete problem (see this paper [Update 29th of January 2019: The link appears to be dead; I was able to find two mirrors: labri.fr and docplayer.net.] by Stefan Herting), whereby it — assuming — is not even possible to write a solving algorithm which takes polynomial time.

 However, solving small Slitherlink puzzles is fortunately possible in a reasonable time frame.